PonyCui/PonyChatUIV2/README.md

 ## Why we built PonyChatUI
 Almost all open source chatting library have the same issue, that is performance.
 When messages grow as a large number.
 The memory and CPU usage rate will be really high.
-PonyChatUI focus on performance and architectrue, brings you an in-believable developing experience.
+PonyChatUI focus on performance and architecture, brings you an in-believable developing experience.

 ## Preview